serokell/blog-posts/whats-that-typeclass-alternative/article.md

-In our case, `some (parseLT 10)` will create a new parser of type `parseLT :: Int -> Parser Int [Int]` that expects at least one integer that is smaller 10 and then will consume all following numbers which are smaller 10 as well.
+In our case, `some (parseLT 10)` will create a new parser of type `parseLT :: Int -> Parser Int [Int]` that expects at least one integer that is smaller than ten and will consume all the following numbers which are smaller than ten as well.

-In case of `many (parseLT 10)`, the type signature looks the same as in the `some` case, but it does not fail if the first element in the input isn't a number smaller 10.
+`many (parseLT 10)` is similar, but it doesn't fail if the first element in the input doesn't match.
 In that case, it will just return the empty list `[]`.

-So lets try out these methods:
+Let's try out these methods:

 ```none
 λ> evalParser (some $ parseLT 10) [2,3,10,20]